secretstartups/handbook/content/handbook/people-group/learning-and-development/elevate-programs/elevate+/_index.md

 ## Making up missed sessions

 Attendance to all Elevate+ live sessions is required to earn the certification.
 We understand that making time for all live sessions can be difficult.
-We have options for making up sessions you’ve missed:
+We have options for making up sessions you've missed:

 **Option 1: Attend Another Session**